zev-b/extra-curriculars/Udemy-Courses/Mastering-Typescript-Course/Sections-1-2-3-Basics/basics.md

 // I can then change the value of this variable to a different string as usual myTypeVariable = "Changes";

-// But if I attempt to reassign the variaable to a value that is not a string... typescript will complain and notify me that I have breached the type declared for this variable. myTypeVariable = 42;
+// But if I attempt to reassign the variable to a value that is not a string... typescript will complain and notify me that I have breached the type declared for this variable. myTypeVariable = 42;
                 ^^^^ // type number is not assignable to type string